Compiling MariaDB for Debugging

 You can find a list of the needed packages/libraries for building on Linux here.

-Example of Building MariaDB With Build Scripts
+Example of Compiling MariaDB for Debugging Using Build Scripts

 - Scripts containing "debug" in the name are for developers that want to build, develop and test MariaDB.